AAC Systems Ltd Privacy Notice under the Data Protection Act 1998 and the EU General Data Protection Regulation

 Being transparent and providing accessible information to individuals about how we will use their personal data is a key element of the Data Protection Act 1998 (DPA) and the EU General Data Protection Regulation (GDPR) and is important to our organisation.
 The following are details on how we collect data and what we will do with it.

 AAC Systems Ltd act as Data Controller under the EU GDPR.
-Our data protection compliance officer is Andrew Chescoe and our contact details are AAC Systems Ltd. No.1 Bell Street, Maidenhead, Berkshire, SL6 1BU.
-Telephone: 01628 421569.
+Our data protection compliance officer is Andrew Chescoe and our contact details are AAC Systems Ltd. ONE St. Peter’s Road, Maidenhead, Berkshire, SL6 7QU.
+Telephone: 0800 955 3315.
 Email: email@example.com

 Information we may collect